IBM/tensorflow-large-model-support/README.md

 _graph_ :: the graph we will modify for LMS.
 This should be the graph of user-defined neural network. (not required in LMSHook and LMSKerasCallback)

 #### Optional parameters
-_excl_scopes_ :: a set of scopes for operations whose tensors will not be swapped out to the host.
-Default `empty`.

-_incl_scopes_ :: a set of scopes for operations whose tensors will be swapped out to the host.
-Default `empty`.

-_excl_types_ :: a set of types for operations whose tensors will not be swapped out to the host.
-Default `empty`.

-_incl_types_ :: a set of types for operations whose tensors will be swapped out to the host.
-Default `empty`.

 _swapout_threshold_: if the topological-sort distance between the consuming operation and generating operation of a tensor is greater (>) than `swapout_threshold`, then trigger swapping the tensor.
 Default `-1` (auto mode).

 _swapin_groupby_: consuming operations whose distances among them are within `swapin_groupby` share the same swap-in operation.
-Default `5`.
+Default `0`.

 _swapin_ahead_: lower-bound value for LMS.
-A tensor will be swapped in during the backward phase at least `swapin_ahead` nodes before it in the graph.
+A tensor will be swapped in for its consuming operation at least `swapin_ahead` nodes before the consuming operation in the graph.
 Default `-1` (auto mode).

-_sync_mode_: whether overlap data transfer and kernel computation or not.
-Default `False`.
+_sync_mode_: whether do synchronization between data transfer and kernel computation or not.
+Four modes: `0` turn off. `1` sync for only swap-out ops. `2` sync for only swap-in ops. `3` sync for both swap-out and swap-in ops.
+Default `0`.

+_serialization_: serialize operations at the same level in the topological sort.
+This option accepts a list of Python slicing string in which each slicing represents level indices in the topological sort.
+E.g. [1, 3:5, 7] means levels 1, 3, 4, 5 and 7 are serialized.
+Default `[]` (turn off).

 _debug_ :: Debug mode for LMS.
 Default `False`.